jojijacobk/HTML5-Knowledge/README.md

 - Two open tabs with same URL **doesn't share** `sessionStorage`.
 But, iframe or popup windows coming from same window shares sessionStorage.

 # File API
-- The File API helps to read a file directly from hard drive and give the file data to Javascript code.
+- The File API helps to read a file directly from hard drive and give the file data to JavaScript code.
 Earlier it was only possible through file upload to pass data into web server and , then pass down to browser client.
-- The file obtained using File API to Javascript could parse the data and send data to server using XMLHttpRequest.
+- The file obtained using File API to JavaScript could parse the data and send data to server using XMLHttpRequest.
 - It is not possible to create a file in hard drive or change a file.
 But, you may store the file in localstorage.
 - With File API there are 3 strategies to read file.
   - file input